bakks/butterfish/README.md

 -   What files are in my home directory?
 -   Create a new Python project in ~/project using pip dependencies, provide a hello world script.

+Note this is not yet an official OpenAI plugin, please contact me if you're interested in this.

 <img src="https://github.com/bakks/butterfish/raw/plugin/assets/plugin.png" alt="Plugin Demo" width="500px" />